CooperToons Logo Return to Home Page Return to Home Page Return to Home Page

 He's the boy can skin and beat 'em!

-Although not as well known to the general populace as his contemporary (and good friend) Pete Seeger, Oscar has perhaps been the most innovative folk musician of the Twentieth Century.
+Although not as well known to the general populace as his contemporary (and good friend) Pete Seeger, Oscar was perhaps the most innovative folk musician of the Twentieth Century.
 Beginning in the late 1940's, he recorded the first in a series of albums of soldier's songs, bawdy ballads, and at times (we must admit it) down and out raunchy tunes that even now have no equal.
 Completely uncensored, the albums were issued by relatively mainstream producers, and as far as CooperToons knows, Oscar never fell afoul of whatever authority guards the propriety of folk song morals.
 If you're willing to view a section of you can read a Most Merry and Somewhat Illustrated Review of these truly unique songs and albums by clicking here.